smartcloud-solutions/sdc-bootstrap/README.md

  This can be useful for your own custom SMF configurations or anything that you deem to be a standard requirement for your installation.

- /opt/custom/share/svc currently has to bash scripts. deploy.sh and bootstrap.sh
+ /opt/custom/share/svc currently has two bash scripts. deploy.sh and bootstrap.sh

  I decided to start this repo as a place to save my custom startup changes to read-only configuration files after boot.
 In this initial commit it is used for